 The first year when I was back in Brazil, I shot a lot of guys from the agencies here.
 I often noticed they would only draw from a limited number of expressions.
 Most of them learn either at the job or by sticking to a few poses they know work for them because a photographer said so.
 I think there is so much more to express than just a few standard poses.
 Models, especially male models, should be taking acting classes, for example, to unleash more of their potential and discover their emotional side to better express themselves.

-Men struggle to express emotions and embrace their female side.
+Men struggle more to express emotions?

 Ultimately, gender still has a lot to say about our corporal expressions, where I feel no matter if straight or gay, we should be freer to navigate the full spectrum of gender.
 It’s ok if today I feel like expressing myself as more feminine, and tomorrow I present this more masculine persona.
 I sometimes see within queer communities, you’re often all the way far on only one side of the spectrum.
 Either you build this very male image and look like a super perfect version of a straight guy, or you are flamboyant and feminine.
 There’s nothing wrong with either case, I just feel like nothing too extreme would suit me on a daily basis.
 I think if we were able to transition gender and play with it more freely, everybody would be happier.
 I’m addressing the queer community, mainly, but I think it speaks to straight men and women too.
 I recently finished a series of personal work in which I focused on this expression of the body, that has this very particular sensuality to it.
 It’s the languid body.
 It is a body that is tired because it’s not uptight, controlled, or tense.
 It exists precisely at the intersection between the genders.
 It doesn’t seem masculine or feminine.
 It’s just lying there, a human body.